-(2) The subject is a multi tenant, multi building retail node containing a Superstore, gas bar, and a number of Commercial Retail Units (CRU), within the Shawnessy Power Centre in SE Calgary.
-The total development contains 153,486 square feet (s.f.).
-The buildings are classified as "B" quality, constructed in 1998.
-The gas bar was added in 2005.
-The assessable land area is 11.34 acres.
+1) The subject is a multi tenant, multi building retail node containing a Target store, and a number of Commercial Retail Units (CRU) in a development called the "Shoppes at Shawnessy", within the Shawnessy Power Centre in SE Calgary.
+The total development contains 166,707 square feet (s.f.).
+The buildings are classified as "B" quality, all constructed in 1996.
+The assessable land area is 13.23 acres.